Aliases for NEU1 Gene

 GeneCards Summary for NEU1 Gene

-NEU1 (Sialidase 1 (Lysosomal Sialidase)) is a Protein Coding gene.
-Diseases associated with NEU1 include sialidosis, type i and swine influenza.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include exo-alpha-(2->3)-sialidase activity and exo-alpha-(2->8)-sialidase activity.
+NEU1 (Neuraminidase 1) is a Protein Coding gene.
+Diseases associated with NEU1 include Neuraminidase Deficiency and Glycoproteinosis.
+Among its related pathways are Sphingolipid metabolism and Lysosome.
+Gene Ontology (GO) annotations related to this gene include exo-alpha-(2->3)-sialidase activity and exo-alpha-(2->8)-sialidase activity.
+An important paralog of this gene is NEU3.